 - Norman Holland, associate professor of Hispano literatures

-- Susana Loza, assistant professor of media and culture
+- Susana Loza, associate professor of media and culture

 - Wilson Valentín-Escobar, associate professor of sociology and American studies